AgentOps-AI/agentops/agentops/sdk/README.md

 1. **Session**: The master trace that serves as the root for all spans.
 No spans can exist without a session at the top.
 2. **Spans**: Represent different types of operations (Agent, Tool, etc.) and are organized hierarchically.
 3. **Decorators**: Allow users to easily mark their custom components with AgentOps-specific span types.
+4. **TracingConfig**: A dedicated configuration structure for the tracing core, separate from the main application configuration.

 ## Architecture Diagram